AlexaThr/BookNook/README.md

 # BookNook

 **BookNook** is a simple and elegant app that allows users to add books to their reading lists.
-It features a clean design and intuitive interface for managing your reading journey.

 ![BookNook Interface](./client/assets/Homepage.png)